 Remember those old rubber rain slickers you had as a kid?
 For some, this might conjure images of a soggy childhood, tromping around in the rain only to come back home so clammy you wish you hadn't worn it at all.
 Or maybe you remember your first backpacking trip when you raided your parents old gear and pulled out some heavy old jackets that got saturated with rain after five minutes hiking in a light drizzle, and you promised yourself never again…

-The rainwear industry has come a long way, in every way imaginable.
-Today you can easily spend up to $200 on a jacket that fits in the palm of your hand and will keep you dry all day, from light tasks around town to rugged routes in the mountains.
+The rainwear industry has come a long way, changing every bit of technology that goes into making a great raincoat, even down to the fabric.
+Today you can easily spend up to $200 on a jacket that fits in the palm of your hand and will keep you dry all day, whether you are engaging in light tasks around town or hiking rugged trails through the mountains.

 With the blessing of choice comes the curse of decision.
-Where once it was easy to grab the only option out there--a sticky rubber slicker--now we must wade through a sea of information and technological innovation to figure out if that jacket really is worth the extra $50.
-If that already sounds like way too much work, your decision is probably easy: get the least expensive option and call it good.
+Where once it was easy to grab the only option out there—a thick rubber slicker—now we must wade through a sea of information and technological innovation to figure out if that jacket really is worth the extra $50, causing some buyers decision fatigue.
+If calculating the pros and cons of each piece of information already sounds like way too much work, your decision is probably easy: get the least expensive option, and call it good.

-But if your favorite outdoor activity frequently involves the threat (or the reality) of rain, and you don't want to recreate that backpacking trip all those years ago when you swore you'd never carry so much weight on your back ever again, then read on.
+But if your favorite outdoor activity frequently involves the threat (or the reality) of rain, whether you enjoy backpacking over mountains or through forests or paddling down long, winding rivers and camping out on distant shores, and you don't want to recreate that backpacking trip all those years ago when you swore you'd never carry so much weight on your back or cope with slogging around in a soaked-through coat ever again, then read on.